restackio/examples-python/examples/llama_quickstart/README.md

-# Quiuckstart Llama Hackathon
+# Quickstart Llama Hackathon

 Restack AI - Streamlit + FastApi + TogetherAI with LlamaIndex Example

-The AI workflow will search hacker news based on a query, crawl each project website, make summaries for the user
+The AI workflow will search hacker news based on a query, crawl each project's website, and make summaries for the user.

 ## Prerequisites